 Athletes took the loss of the spring season in many different ways.
 Some were devastated and lost all motivation, but others used this to grow mentally.
 Sports all require a certain sense of mental toughness and it’s a hard thing to just sit down and work at.
 It isn’t something that is easy to change, but when left almost alone with nothing to look forward to, athletes can become mentally tougher whether they know it or not.
 Thankfully, some sports like golf can still be played at home or in the garage if you have the proper home golf setup.

 “Unexpected things might happen and you just make the best of them and learn from them,” said Garrepy.
 “I have learned that things might not always go your way, but you should always make the best of it.”

 One can’t show that they have grown in mental toughness by just sitting there, but it shows up in game situations when needed most.
-Athletes are put to the test every day when the game is on the line or is in their hands.
+Athletes or even professional players participating in the most prestige tournament similar to Qatar World Cup are put to the test every day when the game is on the line or is in their hands.
 Those situations are when mental toughness shows itself, seeing if athletes can overcome a situation that is sudden and unexpected.

 That’s what this whole COVID-19 situation had been to students and people across not only the state but the world.
 Sudden and unexpected things like this can’t be planned.
 It’s up to how we react to them that matter most.
 Athletes have put in the extra time and work and are now just hoping to get back on the field in the fall.
 With no certainty of a fall season, high schoolers not just only in Massachusetts but across the country, just want life to go back to “normal.”